Which place is cheaper, Copenhagen or Tallinn?

 The spring brings many poeple to Tallinn as well as Copenhagen.
 Most visitors come to Tallinn for the natural beauty during these months.
 Also, the spring months attract visitors to Copenhagen because of the activities around the city and the natural beauty.

 Tallinn can be very cold during spring.
 Tallinn is much colder than Copenhagen in the spring.
-The temperature in Tallinn is usually 4°C (39°F) in April, and Copenhagen stays around 7°C (45°F).
+The daily temperature in Tallinn averages around 4°C (39°F) in April, and Copenhagen fluctuates around 7°C (45°F).

 Tallinn usually gets less rain in April than Copenhagen.
 Tallinn gets 36 mm (1.4 in) of rain, while Copenhagen receives 42 mm (1.7 in) of rain this time of the year.